eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the Podman runtime connector is called to create workload, the Podman runtime connector shall:

 * pull the workload image specified in the runtime configuration if the image is not already available locally
-* create the workload object
+* create the container
-* start the workload object in the detached mode
+* start the container in the detached mode
 * start a GenericPollingStateChecker to check the workload state

 Tags: